artsy/README/onboarding/engineering-introduction.md

 As all of our code is housed on GitHub, we make contributions through [pull requests](http://artsy.github.io/blog/2012/01/29/how-art-dot-sy-uses-github-to-build-art-dot-sy/).

-Read more in [the Playbook](/playbooks/being-an-artsy-engineer.md#workflow) or see this [step-by-step guide](https://github.com/artsy/potential/blob/master/github/workflow.md).
+Read more in [the engineer workflow playbook](/playbooks/engineer-workflow.md#readme) or see this [step-by-step guide](https://github.com/artsy/potential/blob/master/github/workflow.md).
 If you're unfamiliar with Git, check out this [short tutorial](https://try.github.io) on basic git commands (such as `git status`, `git commit`, and `git push`).